SCHH-Commons/presentations/website/index.md

 - Automatically generating a homepage that lists recent posts.

 ### Why Use Jekyll?
-Jekyll is a **simple website generator** that turns plain text files (Markdown) into a full website.
+[Jekyll](https://jekyllrb.com/) is a **popular website generator** that turns plain text files (Markdown) into a full website.
 It’s popular for blogs because:
 - It **automates** the creation of blog posts and pages.
 - It uses **templates**, so posts look consistent.
 - It works with **GitHub Pages**, making publishing easy.
+- It has a large ecosystem of developers and tools

+For this website starter I've stripped Jekyll's default [minima](https://github.com/jekyll/minima) theme down to its essential elements providing an out-of-the-box configuration that is easy to setup and maintain while still providing many useful features.

 ---